 The first track of the Lodger album, which concludes the “Berlin trilogy”.
-An introspective but rather light-hearted ballad of a man who accepts his own humanity and limitations, as if returning to earth after a fantastic voyage to the stars… and/or in the meanders of depression.
+An introspective but rather light-hearted ballad of a man who accepts his own humanity and limitations, as if returning to earth after a fantastic voyage to the stars… and/or in the meanders of drug addiction and depression.

 In the event that this fantastic voyage